 CORON, THE BEAUTIFUL HOME OF OUR PALAWAN HOTEL

-Coron, home to numerous Palawan hotels that attract thousands of tourists year round, is a quiet town located southeast of the island of Busuanga, at the northern end of Palawan, Philippines.
+Beautiful Coron – home to numerous Palawan hotels that attract thousands of tourists year round – is a quiet town located southeast of the island of Busuanga, at the northern end of Palawan in the Philippines.
 Aside from fishing, the main industry here is tourism, with the place’s World War II shipwrecks being a popular destination for diving.

 - The first inhabitants of Coron are the Tagbanuas.
 They belong to the second wave of Indonesians who migrated to the area some 5,000 years ago.
 They were a migratory, seafaring people, surviving mainly on fishing and subsistence agriculture.
 Although they are now more settled and advanced, with the young having access to modern technology, the group still maintains many of its old customs, traditions, and beliefs.